Leadership that can thrive in the 21st century's

 - understanding and diagnosing the need for facilitative leadership

-- judging when teams have the maturing and skills to benefit from facilitative leadership
+- judging when teams have the maturity and skills to benefit from facilitative leadership

-- how to take a team on the journey from traditional teamwork to being ready to work in more flexible and responsive ways
+- how to take a team on the journey from traditional teamwork to being ready to work in more flexible and responsive (and joyful) ways

 - becoming a custodian and curator of the team culture and climate to maintain and enhance the new ways of working